FAQ

 MSWL update for John:

-I'm looking for mysteries that are voicey, clever, fun, and traditional in structure with a slight twist or update.
-If you liked Richard Osman's The Thursday Murder Club, Anthony Horowitz's A Line to Kill, Elle Cosimano's Finlay Donovan is Killing It, and Nita Prose's The Maid, we are on the same wavelength.
+Mysteries that are voicey, clever, fun, and traditional in structure with a slight twist or update.
+If you liked Elle Cosimano's Finlay Donovan is Killing It, Anthony Horowitz's A Line to Kill, Richard Osman's The Thursday Murder Club, and Nita Prose's The Maid, we are on the same wavelength.

-I'm looking for authors with distinctive voices who convey a sense of authenticity and who write with conviction; strong characters, especially those who are resilient in unique ways; and well-constructed plots to keep the pages turning.
+Women's fiction: I'm looking for authors with distinctive voices who convey a sense of authenticity and who write with conviction; strong characters, especially those who are resilient in unique ways; and well-constructed plots to keep the pages turning.
 I am especially interested in those who can bring a fresh take, a different background, voice, style or structure to the pages.
+Some favorite works by non-clients include The Secret Life of Bees by Sue Monk Kidd, Where the Crawdads Sing by Delia Owens, and Carrie Soto is Back and Malibu Rising by Tara Jenkins Reid.

 If you are not sure if I handle your kind of writing please do send me a query, as I work in a variety of areas and am open to many types of manuscripts.
 A cycle through the cover cascade on the Home Page might help to give you an idea of what I like to do.
 There are no absolute necessities except for an author's passion, a desire to develop one's craft, and the goal of communicating through words.